openfisca/combine-calculators/README.md

 # combine-calculators

 Experimental!
-Use OpenFisca with other calculators, compare results, merge their formulas Scripts files and notebooks are in scripts/
+Use OpenFisca with other calculators, compare results, merge their formulas.
+The scripts files and notebooks are in scripts/

 # Running calculators against each other